Are your Dependent Care Expenses entered correctly?

 Example: Based on his taxable income (line 6 of Form 1040), Mr. Smith has a tax liability of $1,100.
 He has 2 qualifying dependents and is eligible for $2,000 in Child Tax Credit.
 He is also eligible for, based on the expenses he paid for child care, $1,200 in credit for Child and Dependent Care Expenses.
 If he takes the credit for Child and Dependent Care Expenses (a nonrefundable credit), he can only claim $1,100 (to eliminate his tax liability) of the $1,200 that he is otherwise eligible for.
 Because it is a nonrefundable credit, this credit can only be as large as his tax liability.
 If he took the credit for Child and Dependent Care Expenses, he then would not be able to take the Child Tax Credit.

 If he takes the Child Tax Credit instead, he can claim $1,100 (of the $2,000 that he is eligible for) as Child Tax Credit (nonrefundable) to eliminate the amount of tax he is liable for.
-However, unlike the credit for Child and Dependent Care Expenses, he can also receive the remaining $900 as Additional Child Tax Credit (refundable credit) on line 65.
+However, unlike the credit for Child and Dependent Care Expenses, he can also receive the remaining $900 as Additional Child Tax Credit (refundable credit).
 It is to his benefit to use the Child Tax Credit rather than his credit for Child and Dependent Care Expenses, because he eliminates his tax liability and receives an additional amount as a refundable credit.

 For additional information pertaining to the Child and Dependent Care Expenses, please click here.